zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 of reincarnation, the demon of reincarnation, and the cycle follow , Follow and become followers.
-"Affection", sentient beings, people (everyone), human beings, student Brahmins, people (men), individuals (Putjala), life, to the born, sentient, to the Indra , Those born of Manu.”
+"Affection", sentient beings, people (everyone), human beings, student Brahmins, people (men), individuals (Putjala), life, to the born, sentient, to the Indra , Those born of Manu."
 Because of that, the demon follows sentient beings.

 Because of that, the Lord said: